 I’ve been writing and rewriting this article for years.
 Sometimes, it seems irrelevant.
 Sometimes it seems super relevant.
 Every so often, you hear of some new case where someone claims to have a patent on something like the close button, or boxes with rounded corners.
 Should you be able to patent that stuff?
 After all this time, the answer is: Heck if I know.

 It’s an ongoing situation.
 On the one hand you have companies trying to patent things that are way too obvious.
+They may not have seemed obvious at the time but today, it’s something everyone uses.
 On the other hand, sometimes a company will invest millions only to have the patent invalidated.
 What if all patents are invalid?
 Then what, Batman?

 This does not mean free software for everyone and it does not mean the end of the world.
 First of all most people who talk oh-so-eloquently about this subject get confused between a patent and a copyright.
 There’s a lot of legalistic mumbo jumbo of great importance separating the two, but here’s what seems to be the case (I’m sure a lawyer or two will help me out with the details)